0xVentures/0xV-website/README.md

 Ideally, this repository will serve as a purpose for all Contributors/Developers to make adjustments along the way and to update this as we progress.

 ## Requirements overview
-This will be a brief summary of intended features for both the Web Application and Mobile Application.
+This will be a brief summary of intended features for both the Web Application and Mobile Web Application.

 ### Web Application:
 * Admins should witelist user crypto addresses